Is Jenny Prezzioso REALLY as big a brat as the girls think, or is she just a fairly stubborn girl who hates getting dirty?

 Stacey, due to her sad backstory, being frequently hospitalized, and dealing with her parents' divorce.

 Kristy, due to her dad not being around, amongst some other family problems.
 Taken Up to Eleven in the movie.

 Abby and Anna, due to their father's death; their mother also, albeit to a lesser extent.

 Although Shannon doesn't get a lot of mention, it's clear that her home life isn't exactly peachy.

-As much as many fans dislike her, it's difficult not to feel sorry for Dawn due to the fact that she can never have her family in one place.
+As much as many fans dislike her, it's easy to feel sorry for Dawn, who can never have her family in one place.